ClinicalSim

 Cases align to the Foundational Competencies for Undergraduate Medical Education (AAMC, AACOM, and ACGME) and the AAMC Core Entrustable Professional Activities (EPAs) for Entering Residency.
 The Core EPAs were originally mapped to the Physician Competency Reference Set (PCRS, 2013), which the 2024 Foundational Competencies now supersede; an updated set of EPAs aligned to the Foundational Competencies is anticipated but not yet published.
 Until it is, ClinicalSim maps UME cases to the EPAs and to the Foundational Competencies independently, without asserting a fixed crosswalk between them.

-The Foundational Competencies are not published with the milestones’ five-level scale, so for UME ClinicalSim does not assign a numeric level; it records whether each competency was demonstrated and scores performance through the applied communication or skill rubric.
+For UME, ClinicalSim records each competency on three points, demonstrated, partially demonstrated, or not demonstrated, and scores performance through the applied communication or skill rubric.
 Entrustment, the pre-entrustable to entrustable judgment, remains a program decision that this evidence informs.

 Development emphasizes foundational encounters that mature alongside clinical knowledge, from history-taking to delivering a diagnosis, preparing students for the transition to residency.